 Alternative 3 would result in the same impacts as the proposed Project to special-status mammal species.
-These impacts would be less than significant (Class III) and less than significant (Class II) with the implementation of Mitigation Measures B-24 (Passively Relocate Individual Bats), B-25 (Passively Relocate American Badgers During the Non-breeding Season), and B-26 (Avoid Burrow Areas).
+These impacts would be less than significant (Class II) with the implementation of Mitigation Measures B-24 (Passively Relocate Individual Bats), B-25 (Passively Relocate American Badgers During the Non-breeding Season), and B-26 (Avoid Burrow Areas).